Versione Italiana: https://spark.adobe.com/page/rlGJHLF0WNerD/

 At the same time, foam rolling might contribute to warm up both the fascia and the targeted muscles before exercising, thus helping your body getting ready to workout.

-In addition, foam rolling can help you reduce post-exercise muscle soreness and speed up recovery by promoting blood flow to the trained muscles.
+In addition, foam rolling can help you reduce post-exercise muscle soreness by promoting blood flow to the trained muscles.

 With regards to the “releasing” effect associated with foam rolling, though, it would appear that there are no structural changes happening, but rather neurological ones.
 This means that the perception of “release” we get when foam rolling is actually more likely due to nerve receptors being stimulated; these, in turn, send signals to the brain that, in the end, commands the muscle to loosen up while also reducing the pain signals coming from that same muscle.

 When you foam roll, you stimulate pain receptors within that muscle: these send signals to your brain, where they are then processed and translated as “pain”.

 Foam rolling, though, should NOT be unbearable at all.
 At most, it should feel like a “good” kind of pain.

 In other words, it doesn’t mean that because Foam rolling is hurting, then it must be working.